uviclibraries/unix-introduction/navigating-files-directories.md

 `pwd`

 -   Stands for “print working directory”, and will display the full path of where you currently are on your machine.
+Right now, I'm at the root directory of my computer, which means I'm at the highest (functional) point of the directory hirearchy, which is `/Users/nickrochlin`

 <img src="images/pwd.png" height="60" />